-Students in the Precision Machining Technology program must complete 61 credits for an Associate Degree, or 36 credits for a Certificate, or 17 credits for an Operator's Certificate, and achieve a minimum grade of "C" in all core courses (), and attain a final GPA of 2.0 or higher.
+Students in the Precision Machining Technology program must complete 36 credits for a Certificate, or 17 credits for an Operator's Certificate, and achieve a minimum grade of "C" in all core courses (\), and attain a final GPA of 2.0 or higher.
 (GE,H,SS) Suggested Electives.
 Please contact your advisor for more information.